-Most purchasers of property in South Australia have a statutory right to terminate a Contract for the sale of land (‘cool off’).
+Most buyers of property in South Australia have a statutory right to terminate a Contract for the sale of land (‘cool off’).

 A buyer exercising that right must give written notice of the ‘Cooling-off’ to the seller within two clear business days after:

 - A complete and accurate Form 1 was given to you (if you received the Form 1 after making the contract)

 The right to ‘cool off’ does not exist if: